Current inspections and reviews

 The inspection report is expected to be tabled in the first quarter of 2025.

-An announced inspection of Acacia Prison is scheduled to take place between 14 to 23 October 2024.
+An announced inspection of Acacia Prison was conducted between 14 to 23 October 2024.

 The inspection report is expected to be tabled in the third quarter of 2025.